frediff/Gawky-printer/README.md

 `22-10-2019:::31201:ACCOUNT OPENED`

-This line means that We open our account on Oct 22, 2019 with an opening balance of 31201.
-After that, We make transactions to/from our account.
+This line means that we opened our account on Oct 22, 2019 with an opening balance of 31201.
+After that, we make transactions to/from our account.
 These transactions are stored in the file account.txt without the balance being calculated.
 For example, consider the following transactions on the first few days after opening the account.
 Each transaction is either a credit transaction or a debit transaction, that is, exactly one of the second and the third fields in each line should contain a positive integer, and the other field would be